chros73/bscpylgtv/README.md

 More useful examples can be found in [docs/scripts](https://github.com/chros73/bscpylgtv/tree/master/docs/scripts) directory.

-## Calibration functionality (only in full version)
+## Calibration functionality (in full version)
 **WARNING:** *Messing with the calibration data COULD brick your TV in some circumstances, requiring a mainboard replacement.
-All of the currently implemented functions SHOULD be safe, but no guarantees.*
+All of the currently implemented functions SHOULD be safe (although they have only been extensively tested for the 2018 Alpha 7/9, 2019/2021/2022 Alpha 9 models), but no guarantees.*

-On supported models, calibration functionality, upload to internal LUTs, resetting uploaded data via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal test pattern generator (iTPG, >=2019 models) and writing Dolby Vision config file is supported.
+On supported models, upload to internal 1D/3D LUTs, resetting factory calibration data uploaded via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal test pattern generator (iTPG, >=2019 models) and writing Dolby Vision config file is supported.

-n.b. this has only been extensively tested for the 2018 Alpha 7/9, 2019/2021/2022 Alpha 9 models, so fixes may be needed still for the others.

-Supported models (more models can be added via PR once they confirmed working well):
+Supported models (more can be added via PR once they are confirmed working well):
 ```
 LG 2023-25 Alpha 9 Gx: OLED Rx Zx Gx Cx ARTx LXx
 LG 2023-25 Alpha 7 Gx: OLED Bx Ax
-LG 2022 Alpha 9 G5: OLED R2 Z2 G2 C2 CS ART90 LX1
+LG 2022 Alpha 9 G5: OLED R2 Z2 G2 C2 CS ART90 LX1 LX3
 LG 2022 Alpha 7 G5: OLED B2 A2
 LG 2021 Alpha 9 G4: OLED R1 Z1 G1 C1
 LG 2021 Alpha 7 G4: OLED B1 A1